efellemedia/fusionbox/README.md

 ```

 ### Configuring Apache Sites
 Not familiar with Apache?
 No problem.
 The `sites` property allows you to easily map a "domain" to a folder on your Fusionbox environment.
-A sample site configuration is included in the `fusionbox.yaml` file.
+A sample site configuration is included in the Fusionbox configuration file.
 Again, you may add as many sites to your Fusionbox environment as necessary.
 Fusionbox can serve as a convenient, virtualized environment for every v4 project you are working on (including the CMS itself):

 ```
 sites: